Roger J. Phillips: Scientific contributions

-Roger Phillips' early work determined that the mascons on the Moon that perturbed the trajectory of early lunar orbiters was the result of near surface structure of impact basins and made some of the early estimates of the thickness of the crust of Mars prior to the Viking orbiters.
+Phillips' early work determined that the mascons on the Moon that perturbed the trajectory of early lunar orbiters was the result of near surface structure of impact basins and made some of the early estimates of the thickness of the crust of Mars prior to the Viking orbiters.

 Using the Apollo 17 Lunar Sounder Experiment data Phillips and his team collected they made the first observations of near surface variations in rock layers on the Moon.

-Roger Phillips is well-known for his contributions to understanding the tectonics, impact craters and resurfacing history and the interior and crustal evolution of Venus.
+Phillips is well-known for his contributions to understanding the tectonics, impact craters and resurfacing history and the interior and crustal evolution of Venus.

 Phillips is also known for explaining how the growth of the massive Tharsis volcanic province on Mars shaped the entire planet and influenced the pattern of precipitation runoff on early Mars and demonstrating how the lithosphere of Mars under the north pole of the planet is not deflected by the massive polar caps.
 He also demonstrated that there are CO2 ice deposits within the southern polar cap of Mars.